Cancer researcher in lab

 It may take longer to diagnose a rare cancer.
 This can be frustrating and distressing.
 Diagnosis may take longer because your symptoms are not as well known or because the symptoms you have are usually caused by other, more common conditions.
 This means a rare cancer may not be suspected.
 You may need many tests or specialised tests before your cancer is diagnosed.
 We have more information on cancer tests.

-Coping with a rare cancer diagnosis
+Getting information about a rare cancer diagnosis

-Your medical team will be there to support you and give you information about your diagnosis and treatment, but it may be harder to find information on your cancer yourself, so make the most of your appointments and don’t be afraid to ask questions.
+Your medical team will support you and give you information about your diagnosis and treatment, but it may be harder to find information on your cancer yourself, so make the most of your appointments and don’t be afraid to ask questions.
 We have advice on getting the most from your doctor’s appointments

 If your cancer is very rare, your doctor may talk to other experts in other countries so that they can provide you with the best care available.
 This is normal, so don’t worry if your doctor says that they need to do this.